wanyansu/knowledge/UI/Tailwind/notes.md

 #### Effects

-`blur-md` addes a blurry filter on top of an existing element (img).
+`blur-md` adds a blurry filter on top of an existing element (img).

 `bg-cyan-500/50` adds 50% opacity.

+`brightness-100` can set the brightness of the element. `contrast-100`, `greyscale-0` and `drop-shadow` are all self explanatory.
+For the full list of the filter effects, refer to [here](https://tailwindcss.com/docs/blur)

+#### Animations

+Use `transition` class with the `hover:-translate-y-1` in the same component to create a hover effect.

+`delay-50` determines how many milliseconds before something happens. `duration-100` determines the length of the time.

+Some default animation effects are `animate-spin`, `animate-ping` (notifications), `animate-pulse` (skeletons) and `animate-bounce`.

+`origin-top-left` and `rotate-45` can be used together and the origin position determines the pivotal point at which the element rotates.

+`skew-y-12`